 If you experience a slow startup, it could mean the server has run out of entropy or the graph database is busy upgrading/repairing itself.
 In the former case, install Haveged.
 In the latter case, it may take a while for the server to complete the repair of the graph database.
 Refer to GraphDB for a resolution.

 A license file is tied to a specific customer and a major release of MailArchiva.
-After upgrading, it is necessary to obtain a new license file from Stimulus Software and install the license file.
+After upgrading, it is necessary to obtain a new license file from our Business Portal and install the license file.

 When running the installer on Windows, heap space settings may be lost.
 It is prudent to check the heap space settings after an upgrade.
-To do this, open the MailArchiva task tray applet from Windows->Program Files->Applet.
-Right click applet (bottom right corner of Windows task bar), click Configure, select Java tab, verify maximum heap space setting is desirable.
+To do this, open the MailArchiva task tray applet from Windows→Program Files→Applet.
+Right click applet (bottom right corner of Windows task bar), click Configure, select the Java tab, verify that the maximum heap space setting is desirable.
 Typically, 5G or 6G.

 One possible solution is to delete/rename the graph database: